Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/software.rst

 R
 ^^^^^^^^^^

 Python and SQL are ADRF's default data analytic tools that are accessible for every user.
-The ADRF however has R Studio or an R kernel for Jupyter available on request.
+The ADRF however has R Studio and an R kernel for Jupyter available on request.
 If you need R for your research project please get in touch with us and we can install it for your project.

-Working wit R Kernel
+Working with R Kernel
-""""""""""""""""""""
+"""""""""""""""""""""

 If your project has access to an R Kernel you can use Jupyter to run R code.
 Follow the examples under section Jupyter if you want to know how to run a notebook.
 The only difference when you want to use Jupyter to run R code is that you need to switch the Kernel to R.

 Working with R Studio
-""""""""""""""""""""""
+"""""""""""""""""""""

 If you have requested to use R Studio on your workspace you will see an R Studio icon on the desktop.
 Please double click the item and R Studio will open.
 Then you can proceed using R Studio the same way you are used to work with on your home computer.